daz1972/pdsnd_github/README.md

 ### This bikeshare project was created on August 11th 2021.
-This
+This README was created on August 31st 2021.

 ### **Project title:** Bikeshare Project